oswaldobapvicjr/jep-data-extension/README.md

 ### addDays

-Returns the result from adding the a number of days to a given date (or valid string representation of date/time).
+Returns the result from adding the number of days to a given date (or a valid string representation of date).

 ```java
 addDays("2017-03-11T20:15:00:123Z",  1) //result: "2017-03-12T20:15:00:123Z"